RESHAPELab/sigil-ps-vscode/README.md

 ## Questions?

-If you have any questions, feel free to reach out to @pehilbert on GitHub.
+If you have any questions, feel free to reach out to [@pehilbert](https://github.com/pehilbert).